4.3 Pulmonary Conditions & Airway Clearance

 Obstructive vs Restrictive Lung Disease

-PFTs separate lung disease into two big buckets.
-The PTA must recognize the pattern because the breathing strategy and exercise tolerance differ.
+Pulmonary Function Tests (PFTs) sort lung disease into two buckets, and the PTA must recognize the pattern because the breathing strategy and exercise tolerance differ.
+The single most discriminating number is the FEV1/FVC ratio.

 PatternFEV1FVCFEV1/FVCLung VolumesClassic Examples

-ObstructiveDecreasedNormal or decreasedDecreased (less than 0.70)Increased Total Lung Capacity (TLC) and Residual Volume (RV) due to air trappingCOPD (emphysema, chronic bronchitis), asthma, cystic fibrosis
+ObstructiveDecreasedNormal or decreasedDecreased (less than 0.70)Increased Total Lung Capacity (TLC) and Residual Volume (RV) from air trappingCOPD (emphysema, chronic bronchitis), asthma, cystic fibrosis

 RestrictiveDecreasedDecreasedNormal or increasedDecreased TLC and FVCPulmonary fibrosis, kyphoscoliosis, neuromuscular weakness, obesity hypoventilation